How to Select a Web Design Company in Houston, TX: A Guide for Business Owners

 8. Look for a Long-Term Partnership

 Your site isn’t “done” after launch.
 It needs to grow along with your company.
-You might need Post-launch service or support for your stunning website.
+You might need post-launch service or support for your stunning website.

-Ongoing Support, Maintenance and Enhancements
+Ongoing Support, Maintenance, and Enhancements

 Search for support, updates, or continuing feature additions.